Arabic Translation Services Dubai

 Challenges of Arabic Translation

 The Arabic language is a very complex language; one written word can give you different meanings.
 In other words; Arabic words can have various meanings.
-For example, the word’ جزر’ jazr could be read as jazar which is (carrots) or juzur which means (islands) or jazr that means (ebb).
-If the translator misunderstood or misread the word, the translation will not be right.
+For example, the word’ جزر’ jazr could be read as jar which is (carrots) or juzur which means (islands) or jazr which means (ebb).
+If the translator misunderstood or misreads the word, the translation will not be right.
 A professional translator can understand the intended meaning from the context.

 Arabic and English languages came from very different cultures.
 Translation from Arabic into English and vice versa cannot be done without taking into account the cultural aspects and differences in both languages, because unfamiliarity with cultural expressions will result in providing the wrong translation.
 A good translator needs to understand the text culturally and linguistically because it is important to understand why the writer of the text uses a certain word or expression.

 The Arabic alphabet consists of 28 letters, some of these letters without equivalent in English.
 Arabic has sounds that don’t exist in English Language, such as ‘خ’ sound; this sound does not exist in the English language.
 The sounds of the Arabic language that have no equivalence in English may confuse the translators in some texts.